 It’s possible, that you may have heard of black seed oil before.
-Maybe, you’ve even caught a glimpse of it upon grocery store shelves or in the natural remedies section of your local health food store.
+Maybe, you’ve even caught a glimpse of it on grocery store shelves or in the natural remedies section of your local health food store.
 Yet, much like myself, you’ve probably never taken a second glance at the shelf.
 Well, here’s your chance!
 Black seed oil could be the next health-conscious addition to your kitchen pantry.

-First off, black seed and black seed oil are often confused with its relation black cumin.
+First off, black seed and black seed oil are often confused with their relation black cumin.
 While they stem from the same source, these products should be used differently for both herbal remedies and culinary uses.

-Black seed oil is made from tiny black seeds originating from “a small flowering shrub with purple or white-tinged flowers” that is native to the Middle East and Eastern Europe, as well as western Asia.
+Black seed oil is made from tiny black seeds originating from “a small flowering shrub with purple or white-tinged flowers” that is native to the Middle East and Eastern Europe, as well as Western Asia.
 The flower is called the Nigella sativa, but the seeds go by many names including “black caraway, black seed, black cumin, fennel flower, nigella, nutmeg flower, Roman coriander, and kalonji.”

-While the original use of black seeds is unknown, they have been found in archaeological sites from ancient Egypt, most notably in Tutankhamun’s tomb, as well as in Anatolian dig sites in second millennium BCE Turkey.
+While the original use of black seeds is unknown, they have been found in archaeological sites from ancient Egypt, most notably in Tutankhamun’s tomb, as well as in Anatolian dig sites in second-millennium BCE Turkey.
 There was also note of the seed and its corresponding oil being used as a traditional medicine by Avicenna, a Persian doctor known as the father of modern medicine, whose Canon of Medicine was used as the “standard medical textbook in the Islamic world and Europe up to the 18th.”

 Even though this ingredient is an ancient medicinal remedy, modern studies have shown that black seed oil has many possible health benefits.
-The health benefits are mostly accredited to the high phytochemical levels — chemical compounds created by plants — which are so strong that they have been more effective fighting “superbugs”, such as virulent strains of the flu, than antibiotics.
+The health benefits are mostly accredited to the high phytochemical levels — chemical compounds created by plants — which are so strong that they have been more effective in fighting “superbugs”, such as virulent strains of the flu, than antibiotics.

 Black seed oil contains high levels of antioxidants, as well as three specific potent cancer-fighting phytochemicals: thymoquinone, thymohydroquinone, and thymol.